 Ready to Order Your Calming Blanket?

 Now that you know exactly how heavy should a weighted blanket be, and what size is the perfect size, you’re more than ready to become a proud owner of one.
-Remember, sleeping with a bit of added weight can help you deal with stress, anxiety, and insomnia, but only if you get a thoroughly tested product that hundreds of happy customers have vouched for.
+Remember, sleeping with a bit of added weight can help you deal with stress and improve sleep, but only if you get a thoroughly tested product that hundreds of happy customers have vouched for.
 So, hop on over to our products page and treat yourself.
 Oh, and don’t forget - we now have 100% cotton covers available, in case you find minky snuggly, but just a tad too hot!